 The Tier 1 Exceptional Talent route was closed to new applicants in February 2020 and replaced by the non-PBS Global Talent route.

-The Tier 1 Investor route was closed to new applicants in February 2022.
+The Tier 5 Seasonal workers route was open to new applicants from January 2019.

-Applicants for ‘Worker’ and ‘Temporary Worker’ visas (and extensions) must obtain a certificate of sponsorship (CoS) from a registered employer.
+Applicants for visas (and extensions) for Tier 2 (Skilled) work and for Tier 5 (Youth mobility and temporary worker) must obtain a certificate of sponsorship (CoS) from a registered employer.
 Any organisation that wishes to sponsor a worker must be registered on the Home Office’s Register of Sponsors.